euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 * Gas savings: If contracts are invoked multiple times, then the cost of "cold" access can be amortised across all of the invocations.
 * Status check deferrals: Sometimes multiple operations in a batch may require status checks or it is more convenient or efficient to perform some operation that would leave an account/vault in an invalid state, but fix this state in a subsequent operation in a batch.
 For example, you may want to perform withdrawal and borrow in one batch or borrow and swap *before* you deposit your collateral.
 With batches, these checks can be performed once at the end of a batch (which can also itself be more gas efficient).

-Batches can be composed of both calls to the EVC itself and external calls (when the `targetContract` is not the EVC).
+Same as [`call`](#call), batches can be composed of both calls to the EVC itself and external calls.
 Calling the EVC is how users can enable collateral from within a batch, for example.
 In order to preserve `msg.sender`, EVC self-`call`s are in fact done with `delegatecall`.

 Batches will often be a mixture of external calls, some of which call vaults and some of which call other unrelated contracts.
 For example, a user might withdraw from one vault, then perform a swap on Uniswap, and then deposit into another vault.
-Each batch item specifies `onBehalfOfAccount` for which the authentication rules are the same as for [`call`](#call) (with exception of EVC self-`call`s).
+Each batch item specifies `onBehalfOfAccount` for which the authentication rules are the same as for [`call`](#call).

 ### controlCollateral